Winwyn Marquez: Miss World Philippines 2017

 Marquez was an official candidate for Miss World Philippines 2017.
 The pageant happened in Mall of Asia Arena on September 3, 2017 which was hosted by Iya Villania-Arellano, KC Montero, and Carla Abellana where she was crowned Reina Hispanoamericana Filipinas 2017.
 Marquez also won awards the Miss Savoy Hotel Boracay, Fast Track Talent and Fast Track Beach Beauty (Miss Bench Body) awards.

 Reina Hispanoamericana 2017

 She represented the Philippines at the Reina Hispanoamericana 2017 pageant that was held in Santa Cruz, Bolivia.
 She is the first-ever representative of the Philippines and the only Asian candidate in the pageant.
 At the conclusion of the event, she was crowned the winner and bagged the Miss Ipanema award.

+Miss Universe Philippines 2025

+Marquez competed in the Miss Universe Philippines 2025 pageant representing Muntinlupa.
+She finished as first runner-up at the pageant's coronation night on May 2, 2025, and afterwards announced her retirement from pageantry.